October is domestic violence awareness month. Anyone can become the victim of abuse and it is much harder to leave than most imagine.

-The reality that most don’t understand is that leaving an abusive relationship is often an enormous task.
 It is very complex when you love the one who is hurting you.
 Can you imagine if someone you have built your life with turned violent?
-Most operate on hope that it will get better.
-And usually, the abuse isn’t constant, so you are a normal couple in between the abusive episodes.
-You go to dinner, watch TV, go to the kids soccer games, and all is fine.
-You have hope that it won’t happen again.
+Most victims operate on hope that it will get better.
+And usually, the abuse isn’t constant, so many in abusive relationships are a “normal” couple in between the violent episodes.

 Leaving a partner who is emotionally, mentally, or physically abusive can also put the victim in even more danger.
 When children are involved, unless abuse is documented, the abusive partner will likely share custody.
 Abusers also isolate their partners away from everyone…friends, family, coworkers.
-Victims of domestic abuse begin to feel that no one would even care or be willing to help.
-They also fear that if they reach out, their abuser will kill them and their entire family, and they believe them because they have seen what they are capable of.
+Victims of domestic abuse feel that no one would be willing to help or that if they reach out, their abuser will kill them and their entire family.
+They believe them because they have seen what they are capable of.
 Sadly, even restraining orders are often not enough for many abusers.

 See?
 More complex than you thought.

 “During those years I considered leaving several times, but one thing stopped me, my children.
 I was concerned he would get some custody and would be alone with them.”